 - Cardiovascular collapse

-Continuous LSD misuse can cause the brain to become reliant on the drug.
-Those who suffer from LSD addiction experience physical and behavioral changes, such as:
+Although not physically addictive, continuous LSD misuse can cause the brain to become reliant on the drug.
+Those who frequently abuse the hallucinogen may experience physical and behavioral changes, such as:

 - Mood swings